marcossantosfl/react-native-mobile-app/README.md

 # Project

-My first project using react native following the tutorial by Pradip Debnath (https://www.youtube.com/channel/UC43N9Z8Fm0gg1Lgpw0eS9rg)
+My first project using react native

 The project was changed to send a request to an api